 Asian Alone 2020) King County Washington United States

-Homeowners 58% 62% 60%
+Housing Tenure Homeowners 58% 62% 60%

-Renters 42% 38% 40%
+Housing rendre Renters 42% 38% 40%

 Native Born Overall 33% 34% 35%

-Native Born LEP (ages 5+) 6% 6% 7%
+Native Doili LEP (ages 5+) 6% 6% 7%

 Overall 67% 66% 65%

 Foreign Born LEP (ages 5+) 40% 41% 43%

 Naturalized Citizen 50% 54% 59%

 Non-Citizen 50% 46% 41%

-LEP (Limited English Proficiency): those who speak English "less than very well"
+^{}LEP (Limited English Proficiency): those who speak English "less than very well"

-For the data from 2000, the estimated population numbers come from the 1990 population estimates-before the census offered the option to select multiple races.
-For the first time in 2000, the census allowed respondents to select multiple races.
-Therefore, while we cannot differentiate between Alone and Alone or in Combination for the Population Estimates, we can make that differentiation for the census population.
+For the data from 2000, the estimated population numbers come from the 1990 population estimates-before the census offered the option to select

 King County and the United States as a whole have almost identical undercount rates for the young (ages 0-4) Asian American Alone population.

-There is a significant overcount that is much larger than the national average for the young (ages 0-4) Asian Alone or in Combination population.
-One potential reason for this could include people reporting race differently between birth certificates and the decennial census.102 Specifically, they might only report one race (not Asian) on birth certificates while reporting multiple races (including Asian) on the decennial census.
+• There is a significant overcount that is much larger than the national average for the young (ages 0-4) Asian Alone or in Combination population.
+One potential reason for this could include people reporting race differently between birth certificates and the decennial census.
+The population on birth certificates while reporting multiple races (including Asian) on the decennial census.
 These children could be duplicates in the decennial census or miscounted for other reasons.